Untitled UI logotext

-Ajax requests in WordPress
+Ajax requests in Wordpress

 There are many reasons to use Ajax on a website as it allows the content to load into the page as needed.
 In the past i've always made a separate file for handling all these things, and performance wise they may be about the same.
 However, there is a built in way to do these things the official WordPress way that was actually easier to work with than creating new services.